infinitered/ignite/README.md

 - apisauce (to talk to REST servers)
 - Flipper-ready
 - Reactotron-ready (and pre-integrated with MST)
-- Supports Expo out of the box
+- Supports Expo (and Expo web) out of the box
 - And more!

 ## Quick Start